Chart Color Schemes

 Population

-Population growth drivers in Woodville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Woodville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Woodville's population is estimated at around 2,538 people.
-This reflects an increase of 358 individuals from the 2021 Census figure of 2,180 people, marking a growth rate of 16.4%.
-The change was inferred from AreaSearch's estimation of the resident population as 2,469 following examination of the latest ERP data release by the ABS in June 2024 and an additional 51 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,150 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Woodville's growth rate exceeded both the state (7.1%) and metropolitan area figures, making it a notable growth leader in the region.
-The primary driver for this population growth was overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, Woodville's (SA) statistical area (Lv2) had an estimated population of around 2,532 as of November 2025.
+This reflects a growth of 352 people (16.1%) since the 2021 Census, which reported a population of 2,180.
+The change was inferred from AreaSearch's estimate of resident population at 2,389 following examination of ABS' latest ERP data release in June 2024 and an additional 51 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,145 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Woodville's growth rate exceeded both state (8.7%) and metropolitan area levels, marking it as a growth leader in the region.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population dynamics anticipate an above median growth for Australian statistical areas, with Woodville expected to expand by 532 persons to reach approximately 3,070 people by 2041, reflecting a gain of 11.8% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for Woodville (SA) (SA2), with an expected expansion by 541 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population